parmstro/rhis-provisioner-container/README.md

 ### Running the run_container.sh script.

 The run_container.sh script controls launching the container.
-The script takes 4 parameters, the path to directory that you store your ansible vault files and 3 additional parameters that provide the paths to your custom configuration.
-Our sample environment is based on the domain example.ca and is included inside the container.
-With these 4 parameters the script launches ***rhis-provisioner-9-2.4:latest*** which is suitable for building an RHIS environment that utilizes Ansible Automation Platform 2.4.
+The script takes several parameters that represent the paths to the various directory that you store your ansible vault files and your custom configuration.
+With these parameters the script launches ***rhis-provisioner-9-2.4:latest*** which is suitable for building an RHIS environment that utilizes Ansible Automation Platform 2.4.
 To launch the container ***rhis-provisioner-9.2.5:latest*** pass **'--ansible-ver 2.5'** to the run_container.sh script.
+The script allows for the providing individual paths to each of the allowable ansible configuration directories so that you have complete flexibility for merging configurations across your builds.
+(We have configured the launch this way to allow for the greatest flexibility in both development and delivery configuration).

 * **--secrets-dir**
     * REQUIRED.
     * This is the path in the executing users home directory that stores the vault files that you will use, in particular, rhis_builder_vault.yml
+* **--external-tasks-dir**
+    * This is the path in the executing users home directory that stores the external_tasks directory for rhis-builder repositories
+    * External task are additional tasks that users run to prepare or extend their RHIS environment from within the rhis-provisioner container
+* **--files-dir**
+    * This is the path in the executing users home directory that stores the files directory for rhis-builder repositories.
+    * As an example this is where the OpenSCAP contents and tailoring files are located
 * **--group-vars-dir**
-    * This is the path in the executing users home directory that stores the group_vars directory for rhis-builder projects
+    * This is the path in the executing users home directory that stores the group_vars directory for rhis-builder repositories
     * e.g. /home/ansiblerunner/rhis/rhis-builder-inventory/example.ca/vault
 * **--host-vars-dir**
-    * This is the path in the executing users home directory that stores the host_vars directory for rhis-builder projects
+    * This is the path in the executing users home directory that stores the host_vars directory for rhis-builder repositories
     * e.g. /home/ansiblerunner/rhis/rhis-builder-inventory/example.ca/group_vars
 * **--inventory-dir**
     * This is the path in the executing users home directory that stores an inventory directory that contains your inventory file
     * e.g. /home/ansiblerunner/rhis/rhis-builder-inventory/example.ca/inventory
+* **--templates-dir**
+    * This is the path in the executing users home directory that stores the templates directory for rhis-builder repositories
+    * As an example, all the job, partitioning and provisioning templates for the rhis-builder repositories are stored here.
+* **--vars-dir**
+    * This is the path in the executing users home directory that stores the vars directory for rhis-builder repositories
+    * As an example, any non-secret variable files that need to be made available to the rhis-builder repositories are stored here.
 * **--ansible-ver 2.5**
     * This launches the container rhis-provisioner-9-2.5:latest with the above parameters to provide a provisioner to build AAP 2.5.
     * Omitting the parameter or specifying '2.4' for the version will launch the environment for AAP 2.4